 These kinds of opportunities lead to admission to select graduate schools that begin promising research careers.
 Recently we have had students admitted to the nation's finest graduate programs, including Columbia, Cornell, MIT and Caltech.

 Our students regularly travel with faculty to remote locations to take advantage of national and international observing facilities; the National Undergraduate Research Observatory in Arizona, the Arecibo Telescope in Puerto Rico, and the Parkes Telescope in Australia.
 High-performance computing is done on our very own Beowulf cluster.
-Students' work has been published in leading scholarly journals.
+Student work has been published in leading scholarly journals.

 Students enjoy individualized instruction and a collegial atmosphere.
 Our Astronomical Imaging Laboratory enables students to work with computer-controlled telescopes and CCD cameras.